How do I set up my Gradebook?

 You may drag and drop to reorder categories.
 Click on the reorder icon to the left of the category and drag it to the new location.

 Verify that the grading scale matches your syllabus and/or the minimum grade thresholds used by your school or department.

-- The default grading schema values for the selected grading type are displayed.
-To customize the score threshold for any of the grade levels, enter the desired value into the corresponding fields.
-(Optional)
+The default Minimum % letter grade values for the selected Grade Type are displayed.
+To customize the percentage for any of the letter grades, enter the desired percentage into the corresponding letter grade fields.

 Note: Gradebook minimum percentages will not round up to the next highest letter grade, e.g., 89.9 will calculate a course grade of B+, rather than rounding up to an A. You may adjust your minimum threshold values to calculate course grades per your grading scale, as needed.